Emily focuses on civil litigation involving damage to people and to property as well as proprietary interests, insurance, recovery and costs.

 Emily has undertaken a number of cases involving insolvency and bankruptcy law as well as restoring companies to the register and is happy to be instructed in cases involving these issues.

-Emily’s experience in criminal work and being instructed by the CPR means that Emily can and does undertake work involving criminal aspects and represents clients in criminal proceedings relating to Health & Safety, animals and driving.
+Emily’s experience in criminal work and being instructed by the CPS means that Emily can and does undertake work involving criminal aspects and represents clients in criminal proceedings relating to Health & Safety, animals and driving.

 Emily speaks fluent French and Italian and is happy to act in cases involving European and international convention and law, including commercial matters.